shoplineos/shopline-sdk-go/README.md

 ```

-#### step 7、Use Access Token to call an API
+#### Step 7: Use the access token to call an API

-Use Access Token to call the [Create Product](https://developer.shopline.com/docs/admin-rest-api/product/product/create-a-product?version=v20251201) API
+Use access token to call the [Create Product](https://developer.shopline.com/docs/admin-rest-api/product/product/create-a-product?version=v20251201) API

-1. Find app_config.go and replace the AccessToken variable value with the Access Token obtained in step 6.
+1. Find app_config.go and replace the AccessToken variable value with the access token obtained in step 6.
 2. Find create_product_test.go and execute the TestCreateProduct function.
 If successful, it will print "New product
   ID: xxx", eg: "New product ID: 16071495214036953630973380".

 For more examples, see the xxx_test.go files in each package.  <br>
 For more details, see: [Create a product](https://developer.shopline.com/docs/admin-rest-api/product/product/create-a-product?version=v20251201)

-#### step 8、App Refresh Access Token
+#### Step 8: App refresh access token

-Access tokens expire periodically, so we need to refresh them regularly.
-Executing the TestRefreshAccessToken function
-in oauth_test.go will request the platform to refresh the Access Token.
-Successful refreshes will be printed to the
+Access tokens expire periodically, so it is necessary to refresh them regularly to maintain access.
+Executing the TestRefreshAccessToken function in oauth_test.go will request the platform to refresh the access token.
+Upon success, the result will be printed to the console.<br>
-console.<br>
-For more details, see: [App Refresh Access Token](https://developer.shopline.com/docs/apps/api-instructions-for-use/app-authorization?version=v20260301#step6)
+For more details, see: [App refresh access token](https://developer.shopline.com/docs/apps/api-instructions-for-use/app-authorization?version=v20260301#step6)

 ```
 // Refresh the access token